 Our partnership programs can help offset the costs of the utilities your family needs.

-Our workforce development programs help individuals move toward financial stability by teaching them professional development, computer literacy, soft skills, job-search and job-retention skills, as well as financial literacy.
+Pathway’s Workforce Development Programs help individuals move toward financial stability by teaching them professional development, computer literacy, soft skills, job-search and job-retention skills, as well as financial literacy.
 Workforce will also provide linkages to certification, education and job placement opportunities.

-Pathway has partnered with Owens Community College to prepare individuals for the high-school equivalency exams (GED).
+Pathway partners with Owens/Aspire and Northwest State Community College to prepare individuals for the high-school equivalency exams (GED) and Certification opportunities.

 Seniors and the Disabled